-The Department of Obstetrics, Gynecology & Reproductive Sciences at Yale School of Medicine offers a four-year ACGME-accredited postgraduate residency training program based at Yale-New Haven Hospital.
-There are currently 31 residents in the program.
-For 2015-2016 we will have 33 residents, eight categorical positions and one preliminary resident.
-The program remains extremely competitive and continues to attract and recruit some of the top students from medical schools around the country.
+The Department of Obstetrics, Gynecology & Reproductive Sciences at Yale School of Medicine offers a four-year ACGME-accredited postgraduate residency training program based at Yale New Haven Hospital.
+There are currently 33 residents in the program, eight categorical positions per yearand one preliminary resident.

-The OB/GYN Residency Training Program is based within Yale-New Haven Hospital (YNHH) York Street Campus, Yale-New Haven Hospital St. Raphael's Campus, Yale-New Haven Hospital Children's Hospital, Smilow Cancer Hospital, Temple Outpatient Surgery Center.
-Within the system there is a state-of-the-art Labor & Delivery unit and adjacent Newborn Intensive Care Unit.
+The OB/GYN Residency Training Program is based within Yale-New Haven Hospital (YNHH) York Street Campus, , YNHH Children's Hospital, and YNHH Smilow Cancer Hospital.
+Within the system there is a state-of-the-art Labor & Delivery Unit and adjacent Newborn Intensive Care Unit.
 It also houses the postpartum floors and a step-down high-risk obstetric inpatient facility known as the Maternal Special Care Unit.
-Gynecologic and gynecologic oncology inpatients are accommodated in the new Smilow Cancer Hospital.
+Gynecologic and gynecologic oncology inpatients are accommodated in the Smilow Cancer Hospital.

-The Department of Obstetrics, Gynecology & Reproductive Sciences at Yale is comprised of six Clinical Sections: Maternal-Fetal Medicine, Gynecologic Oncology, Reproductive Endocrinology & Infertility, Urogynecology & Reconstructive Pelvic Surgery, Family Planning and the Division of Gynecologic Specialties.
+The Department of Obstetrics, Gynecology & Reproductive Sciences at Yale is comprised of seven clinical sections: Maternal-Fetal Medicine, Gynecologic Oncology, Reproductive Endocrinology & Infertility, Urogynecology & Reconstructive Pelvic Surgery, Family Planning, Pediatric & Adolescent Gynecology, and the Division of Gynecologic Specialties.
 The Department also has a Section of Reproductive Sciences, which focuses primarily on basic science, translational research and comparative effectiveness research.
 The hospital-based Women's Center offers general obstetric and gynecologic outpatient care as well as sub-specialty services using a continuity care model.
-Additional ambulatory experience is provided at nearby Yale New Haven Temple Medical Surgical Center and Planned Parenthood® of Connecticut.
+Additional ambulatory experience is provided at Planned Parenthood® of Connecticut.

-In addition to an active full–time University clinical faculty, there are over 70 community-based faculty members who admit their patients to YNHH and who are closely integrated into the department.
-Community and university faculty attend teaching rounds and conferences, and enjoy a harmonious relationship centered on their shared responsibility for house staff education and training.
-The department also includes an equal number of full-time bench scientists as well as clinical and research fellows who are available to the residents for collaboration on research projects.
-Sub-specialty fellows serve as junior members of the faculty.
-Finally, one afternoon each week is dedicated to the didactic education of the OB/GYN residents, and all residents are excused from clinical responsibilities during that time.
-CREOG reviews, professionalism seminars, simulation for surgical techniques, and meetings with the OB/GYN Program Director are conducted on a regular basis.
+In addition to an active full–time university clinical faculty, there are over 70 community-based faculty members who admit their patients to YNHH and who are closely integrated into the department.
+Community and university faculty, as well as sub-specialty fellows, attend teaching rounds and conferences and enjoy a relationship centered on their shared responsibility for house staff education and training.
+The department also includes an equal number of full-time basic scientists as well as clinical and research fellows who are available to the residents for collaboration on research projects.
+As part of their educational experience, residents are involved in teaching each other along with supervising and teaching medicalstudents during their clinical rotations.